Charlie Fox book two

 From the author's notebook

-I started writing RIOT ACT at the end of 2000, and was hoping people would believe the plot because at that time there hadn't been any race riots in northern cities for around five years.
-I was amazed when Bradford, Burnley and Oldham erupted into violence during the summer of 2001.
+When I started writing RIOT ACT, I was hoping people would believe the plot because at that time there hadn't been any race riots in northern cities for around five years.
+I was amazed when Bradford, Burnley and Oldham erupted into violence during the following summer.

 Friday, the Rhodesian Ridgeback Charlie is looking after in RIOT ACT, was originally going to be a very peripheral character, but he rewrote his part when I wasn't looking and grew into a major player.
 The first draft didn't tell you what happened to the dog at the end, but complaints from my test readers ensured I added a note into the epilogue about the dog's fate.